 "Not a nasty, dirty, wet hole, filled with the ends of worms and an oozy smell, nor yet a dry, bare, sandy hole with nothing in it to sit down on or to eat: it was a blog-hole, and that means comfort."

 A Short Bio of the...Author?

 =ll=The author of this blog currently resides in the rather dry, bare, sandy climate of the southwest United States.
-He is currently taking a break from school, having completed an M.A. in English Linguistics, and looks forward to starting a PhD. in the near future.
+He is a graduate student and Teaching Associate at his university, currently working toward a Ph.D. in Rhetoric, Composition, and Linguistics.

 His primary interests include such -ologies as mythology, philology, etymology, syntax, and phonology, along with a healthy passion for historical linguistics binding all these bewildering fields together.
 Some less academic hobbies include reading classical literature and mythology, high and epic fantasy, science fiction, and the occasional Tolkien biography, as well as attempting (and mostly failing) to write fiction modeled after these genres.
 His taste in music ranges from classical arrangements to modern film scores (especially when there is not much difference between the two).